Cost of day surgery in a private hospital

 Some health funds have no-gap agreements with certain day surgeries

-Some health funds offer no-gap for accommodation or doctors’ fees for services included in your policy at specific agreement day facilities (a hospital that partners with your fund); if this is something you think you’ll benefit from, compare policies and shop around until you find the one that suits you.
+Some health funds offer no-gap cover for accommodation or doctors’ fees for services included in your policy at specific agreement day facilities (a hospital that partners with your fund), provided any doctors involved in the procedure agree to participate in your funds gap cover scheme.
+If this is something you think you’ll benefit from, compare policies and shop around until you find the one that suits you.
 Keep in mind that you’ll still need to pay your excess where applicable.

 You may only need to pay one excess